Texas woman hospitalized after J&J shot with similar symptoms as blood clot cases

-United StatesTexas woman hospitalized after J&J shot with similar symptoms as blood clot cases

-A woman in Texas who received Johnson & Johnson's (JNJ.N) COVID-19 vaccine has been hospitalized after showing symptoms similar to those of six people who recently suffered blood clots after taking the shot in the United States, a Texas health agency spokesman said on Thursday.
+(Reuters) - A woman in Texas who received Johnson & Johnson’s COVID-19 vaccine has been hospitalized after showing symptoms similar to those of six people who recently suffered blood clots after taking the shot in the United States, a Texas health agency spokesman said on Thursday.

 The incident comes as advisers to the U.S. Centers for Disease Control and Prevention (CDC) will meet on Friday to consider whether it is safe to resume injections of J&J’s COVID-19 vaccine and senior U.S. health officials prepare for a green light.